Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why do most death/mortality indicator reports stop at 2020?

 • There is a disconnect between population estimates from before and after the 2020 Census that can show false "jumps" in mortality rates.
-The 2010 to 2020 Intercensal Estimates will become the official estimates for the 2010-2020 decade and are currently scheduled to become available in Fall 2024.
+The 2010 to 2020 Intercensal Estimates will become the official estimates for the 2010-2020 decade and are currently scheduled to become available in 2025.
 They are produced by modifying the Vintage 2020 estimates to account for differences between these estimates and the results of the 2020 Census.
 The result is a consistent time series from the 2010 Census to the 2020 Census.

 After the intercensal population estimates become available, 2010-2020 mortality rates in NJSHAD will be recalculated and rates for 2021 onward will be added to indicator reports.